Is There Uber in Mexico? Important Info + Safety Tips in 2025

 In addition, all Uber rides are tracked by GPS so Uber knows exactly where you are at all times.

-And they have implemented these new safety features to ensure a safe ride:
+Uber has implemented these new safety features to ensure a safe ride:

 - Trusted Contacts: This feature allows you to add a friend or family member on the app so you can quickly share your location, trip status, and other details.